mggg/mggg.github.io/voting-methods-modeling-25.md

     - *Technical* - Data sources, acquisition, and prep
 * 10:30-11:15 - Sharing session: features and characteristics of your local jurisdictions
 * 11:30 - 12:30 - Split sessions:
-    - *Practitioners* - "Knobs to turn", how to generate ballots that model voter behavior (turnout, polarization)
+    - *Practitioners* - "Knobs to turn," how to generate ballots that model voter behavior (turnout, polarization)
     - *Technical* - Running elections and writing new election functions
 * 12:30-2 - Catered lunch
 * 2-3:30 - Place-specific exercise, Part 1